Abortion law in the United States by state: Maryland

 Abortion is legal in Maryland at all stages of pregnancy.
 Parental notification is required for minors under the age of 18.

 A referendum to codify abortion rights within Maryland's constitution was approved in November 2024.

 Massachusetts

-Abortion is legal in Massachusetts up to 24 weeks of pregnancy.
-After 24 weeks, abortions may only be performed if a licensed physician determines it to be medically necessary.
+Abortion is legal in Massachusetts at all stages of pregnancy.
 Parental consent is required for minors under the age of 16.

 In December 2020, the Massachusetts state legislature enshrined abortion rights into state law.

 Michigan

 Abortion is legal in Michigan, although a physician's approval is needed after fetal viability.
 Parental consent is required for minors under the age of 18.

 While the legal landscape around abortion in Michigan was unclear in the wake of the Dobbs decision due to various conflicting pre-Roe laws that were still on the books, in November 2022, Michigan voters ratified a state constitutional amendment that explicitly added the right to abortion and contraception to the Michigan state constitution.